Shoreline Erosion at Mission Point Lighthouse Beach, Old Mission Peninsula | Jane Boursaw Photo

 Feel free to share this post...

-Peninsula Township recently held a “Road Ends” study session to discuss and clarify what activities are allowed or not allowed on public beach areas at road ends like Swaney Road, Old Mission Road and McKinley Road.
+Peninsula Township recently held a “Road Ends” study session to discuss and clarify what activities are allowed or not allowed on public beach areas at road ends like Swaney Road, Old Mission Road and Wilson Road.

 Participants included Peninsula Township Fire Chief Fred Gilstorff, Township Deputies Virnell France and Tony Martinez, Township Planner Jenn Cram, and representatives from the Grand Traverse County Road Commission.